 In Secs.
-IV B and IV C, we showed that the magnitude and the behavior of the Tolman length and the rigidities depend strongly on the path taken in the thermodynamic variable space.
-Figure 4 shows that the same droplet can be described by traversing different paths.
+IV B-IV C we showed that the magnitude and the behavior of the Tolman length and the rigidities depend strongly on the path taken in the thermodynamic variable space.
+Fig. 4 shows that the same droplet can be described by traversing different paths.
 It is important to emphasize that once the choice of dividing surface has been specified, the surface tension of a droplet is a state function and different paths will recover this surface tension within the accuracy of the Helfrich expansion.
 An important question then arises: which path yields the most accurate representation of droplets and bubbles?
-Using SGT as a reference, this accuracy can be determined by numerically evaluating the deviation between the second-order expansions in Eqs.
+Using SGT as reference, this accuracy can be determined by numerically evaluating the deviation between the secondorder expansions in Eqs.
 (8)-(12) and the corresponding thermodynamic properties obtained from the full SGT representation of droplets.